-whites; some Puerto Rican gangs, often representing complex racial mixtures, may include a few ancestrally African blacks.
+As in the past, the bulk of youth gangs are homogeneous with respect to ethnic status; some white gangs may include a few blacks; "multi-national Catholic" (e.g., Irish, Italian, Polish) gangs are not uncommon among whites; some Puerto Rican gangs, often representing complex racial mixtures, may include a few ancestrally African blacks.
 But in general the religion, race, and national background of gang members within particular gangs are similar.

-Summary.
-Age, sex, social status, and locality characteristics of gang members in six cities during the first half decade of the 1970's are not substantially different from those of past eras.
+Summary: Age, sex, social status, and locality characteristics of gang members in 6 cities during the 1st half decade of the 1970's are not substantially different from those of past eras.
 Information both from respondents and other sources indicates that some changes have affected each of these characteristics, and some striking exceptions to each generalized conclusion can be cited.
 But overall changes are of considerably lesser magnitude than indicated through the consideration of relatively small numbers of extreme or atypical cases.
 There appears to have been some expansion at both higher and lower levels of the "traditional" age range of 12-21, but this probably does not exceed one or two years at the most at each end of the range.
-Preliminary data show that 93 percent of gang member assailants and victims are between 14 and 21, that the modal ages for arrests are 16 and 17, and that the "peak" age for gang membership is about 18.
+Preliminary data show that 93% of gang member assailants and victims are between 14 and 21, that the modal ages for arrests are 16 and 17, and that the "peak" age for gang membership is about 18.

-Reports indicate more violent activity by some female gang members than in the past, but the actual proportion of male to female gang members has shown little change, with males outnumbering females by about 10 to one.
+Reports indicate more violent activity by some female gang members than in the past, but the actual proportion of male to female gang members has shown little change, with males outnumbering females by about 10 to 1.
 There are few "autonomous" girls' gangs, and those that exist are seen to pose far less of a threat than their male counterparts.
-As in the past, the more seriously criminal or violent gangs tend to be concentrated in the "slum" or "ghetto" areas of the cities, but in many instances the actual locations of these districts have shifted away from central or "inner-city" areas to "outercity" or suburban communities outside city limits.
-There is little evidence of any substantial increase in the proportions of middle class youth involved in seriously criminal or violent gangs, but data from the "group-problem" cities, not presented here, suggest increased development among many blue collar and some middle class youth of ganglike manifestations such as "burglary rings" and vandalism gangs which have been responsible for many burglaries and extensive property destruction in suburban or ring-city communities.
+As in the past, the more seriously criminal or violent gangs tend to be concentrated in the "slum" or "ghetto" areas of the cities, but in many instances the actual locations of these districts have shifted away from central or "inner-city" areas to "outer-city" or suburban communities outside city limits.
+There is little evidence of any substantial increase in the proportions of middle class youth involved in seriously criminal or violent gangs, but data from the "group-problem" cities, not presented here, suggests of the 1820-1860 period (German, British Isles, Scandinavians) are substantially underrepresented in contemporary urban gangs.